jonas-sk/pine-maastricht/site/content/project/conference-2019.md

     ## Saturday

-    **09:30 – 10:00** Keynote Talk by Prof. Dr. Teun Dekker "Philosophical
+    **09:30 – 10:00** Lecture by Prof. Dr. Teun Dekker "Philosophical
     Consideration: What do we do Economics for?"

-    **10:00 – 11:00** The Purpose and Function of Money Lecture Dr. Dirk Ehnts
+    **10:00 – 11:00** Lecture by Dr. Dirk Ehnts "The Purpose and Function of Money"

     **11:00 - 11:30**  Coffee & Tea